Epilepsy Monitoring Devices Market

 -

-In February 2022, Epitel, a producer of wearable electroencephalogram (EEG) technology, secured $12.5 million in Series A funding to advance seizure detection capabilities.
+February 2022: Epitel, a leading developer of wearable electroencephalogram (EEG) technology, raised $12.5 million in Series A funding to further enhance its seizure detection capabilities and expand its innovative healthcare solutions.

 Epilepsy Monitoring Devices Market Segment Analysis